bamless/pulsar/README.md

 ### Unreachable code pass
 This pass checks for unreachable statements, for example statements that follow a `return` or a `raise` that is always executed.
+This pass can be disabled by passing the `-U, --no-unreachable` option.
 Example:

 unreachable.jsr